pnnl/neuromancer/README.md

 If you have an example of using NeuroMANCER to solve an interesting problem, or of using NeuroMANCER in a unique way, we would love to see it incorporated into our current library of examples.
-To submit an example, create a folder for your example/s in the example folder if there isn't currently and applicable folder and place either your executable python file or notebook file there.
+To submit an example, create a folder for your example/s in the example folder if there isn't currently an applicable folder and place either your executable python file or notebook file there.
 Push your code back to github and then submit a pull request.
 Please make sure to note in a comment at the top of your code if there are additional dependencies to run your example and how to install those dependencies.